 Another approach is to bolt the fingerboard extension down.
 This is the approach Taylor uses in their new neck joint.
 This is also the approach I use in my latest instruments.
 On my instruments a drilled and threaded boss is glued to the underside of the neck extension.

-The extension is screwed down to a tab on the first transverse brace using a lightweight nylon screw.
+The extension is screwed down to a tab on the first transverse brace using a short screw.

 There is no simpler neck reset than when this style of bolt-on neck is used.
 If the instrument is lacquered, a knife is used to cut through the finish at the neck/body joint.
 The neck bolts are removed but the fingerboard is left glued (or otherwise attached) to the top.
 The neck is bent forward enough to allow a sheet of 60 grit sandpaper to be slipped between the heel and the body, sandy side toward the heel.
 The neck is levered back while the sandpaper is pulled out of the joint.